What Is A Non-Owner-Occupied Mortgage?

 As you start to explore your non-owner-occupancy mortgage options, you’ll quickly find that the costs are significantly higher than an owner-occupied mortgage.

-Unfortunately, this can lead some investors into occupancy fraud in an effort to cut costs.
-Instead of being truthful on the application, the sneaky investor lies and claims they will live in the property even if they have no intention to do so.
+Unfortunately, this can lead some investors into occupancy fraud to cut costs.
+Instead of being truthful on the application, some investors might be tempted to say that they will live in the property even if they have no intention to do so.

-If you lie about your intentions on a mortgage application, you’re committing occupancy fraud.
-However, if your circumstances change after you’ve closed on the mortgage, then you’re in the clear.
+This is called occupancy fraud, but it is only fraud if you knowingly misrepresent your intentions on the mortgage application.
+If your circumstances change after you’ve closed on the mortgage, then you’re in the clear.

 For example, let’s say you close on a home you intend to live in today.
 But tomorrow your employer transfers you to another state.
 At that point, you could move and rent out the property without committing fraud.
 The important thing is to be completely honest when completing your mortgage application.

-If you are caught lying about your occupancy intentions, you could face serious repercussions.
-You could be forced to repay the entire mortgage immediately or be prosecuted for bank fraud.
-Definitely things you want to avoid!
+Occupancy fraud can result in serious repercussions.
+An investor who commits occupancy fraud could be forced to repay the entire mortgage immediately or be prosecuted for bank fraud.

 Using Non-Owner-Occupied Loans For Renovations